 Upon arriving at the Gullfoss you will find a car park, with a large staircase that will bring you to the top of the waterfall lookout.
-Here you will also find a cozy cafe, along with an information centre where you can learn more about the nature and history of Gullfoss and its surrounding area.
+Here you will also find a cozy cafe, along with an information center where you can learn more about the nature and history of the Gullfoss waterfall and its surrounding area.

 There is a very special lady, named Sigríður Tómasdóttir, to thank for the preservation of Gullfoss.
 At the beginning of the 20th century Sigríður's father, Tómas Tómasson, who owned the land of Gullfoss, was determined to sell it off to the authorities to generate electricity through the construction of a hydroelectric dam.

-Sigríður has since become a national hero and a stone memorial can be found at the top of the waterfall.
-She is now a symbol for environmentalism and feminism, values which have paved the way for modern Iceland.
+Sigríður has since become a national hero and a stone memorial can be found at the top of the Gullfoss waterfall.
+She is now a symbol of environmentalism and feminism, values which have paved the way for modern Iceland.

 Knowing what to wear in Iceland can be a tricky ordeal as it's possible to experience all four seasons in just one day.